earthlab/earthlab.github.io/_posts/courses/earth-analytics/03-lidar-raster-data/lidar-raster-intro/2017-02-01-raster04-chm-dem-dsm.md

 ## Change detection: terrain

-Now that we've learned about the 3 common data products derived from lidar data, let's use them to do a bit of exploration of our data - as it relates to the 2013 Colorado floods.
+Now that we've learned about the three common data products derived from lidar data, let's use them to do a bit of exploration of our data - as it relates to the 2013 Colorado floods.